Top 10 Facts about puzzles

 1.An 18th century mapmaker created the first jigsaw puzzle

 The first jigsaw puzzle was meant to help teach geography to young children.
 In 1760, John Spilsbury pasted maps on wood and cut them into pieces.
-Unknowingly, he gave the birth of the first jigsaw puzzle.
-Since then, children are taught geography while playing the puzzle.
+Unknowingly, he gave birth to the first jigsaw puzzle.
+Since then, children are taught geography while playing puzzles.
 Spilsbury’s puzzles were sold to elite boarding schools.

 Because of its popularity, other jigsaw puzzle inventors created puzzles with diverse subjects, not just maps.
 During the 18th century, jigsaw puzzles are developed for lessons and entertainment; they manufactured pieces that depict animals, alphabet, scenery, nursery rhymes and modern heroes.

 2.Jigsaw puzzles were originally called "Dissected Maps".